nickrichter/open-with-chrome/readme.markdown

 Setup
 -----

+I have included the .workflow file in this repository, so all you should need to do is copy Open with Chrome.workflow to ~/Library/Services.

+Alternatively, if you would like to do things manually, follow these instructions:

 Open Automator and create a new service.
-This does not require any input so set that to "no input" in "Safari".
+This does not require any input, so set that to "no input" in "Safari".

-Grab a "Run AppleScript" block and paste in the included AppleScript snippet.
+Grab a "Run AppleScript" block and paste in the included AppleScript snippet found in source/open with Chrome.text.

 Save and off you go.